Piotr1215/upbound-docs/content/cli/command-reference/login.md

 title: "up login"
 ---

-Authenticates to the Upbound Marketplace and Upbound Cloud Platform.
+Authenticates to the Upbound Marketplace.

 ### `up login`